microsoft/atlas-design/.changeset/new-pets-speak.md

 '@microsoft/atlas-css': patch
 ---

-Removing the flex-direction from the hero component and will apply the direction manually via templates and scripts
+Remove explicit flex-direction from the hero component in favor of atomics.